Overview

 Current Fellows: Amy Magallanes, PhD, Xi Yang, PhD

-This two-year fellowship offers advanced clinical, didactic, and academic training in the recognized specialty practice of Clinical Neuropsychology.
-Graduates of this fellowship will be eligible to pursue licensure as a psychologist in the state of Pennsylvania and board certification process in Clinical Neuropsychology from the American Board of Professional Psychology (ABPP).
-Candidates for this fellowship should have successfully completed an APA/CPA accredited doctoral education and training program as well as an APA/CPA accredited internship that includes substantial training in clinical neuropsychology.
+This two-year fellowship offers advanced clinical, didactic, and academic training in the recognized specialty practice of clinical neuropsychology.
+Graduates of this fellowship will be eligible to pursue licensure as a psychologist in the state of Pennsylvania and board certification process in clinical neuropsychology from the American Board of Professional Psychology (ABPP).
+Candidates for this fellowship are expected to have successfully completed an APA/CPA accredited doctoral degree, including completion of an APA/CPA accredited internship with substantial training in clinical neuropsychology.
 Fellows must obtain their doctoral degree prior to beginning the fellowship.

 - Education Activities

-Three days (60%) of the fellow’s week is spent engaged in providing clinical service, including assessment and treatment activities.
+Three days (60%) of the fellow’s week are spent engaged in providing clinical service, including assessment and treatment activities.
 The remaining two days (40%) are spent on research, departmental meetings, and educational activities.

-Year 1- Fellows will typically spend their first six months (August-to-January ) working with the developmental population (i.e., children or adults) with whom they have the most experience working with, followed by six months (February-to-July) working with the population with whom they have less experience.
+Year 1- Fellows typically spend their first six months in an outpatient setting primarily working with the developmental population (i.e., children or adults) with whom they have the most experience working, followed by six months focused on the population with whom they have less experience.

-- Adult Rehabilitation Neuropsychology: Under faculty supervision, fellows will typically complete one-to-two outpatient neuropsychological evaluations per week, with additional time spent working in a rehabilitation neuropsychology capacity across various multidisciplinary clinics and acute, inpatient medical settings.
-Interested fellows may also elect to engage adults with neurobehavioral conditions in evidence-based psychotherapy (e.g., acceptance-and-commitment therapy) also under faculty supervision.
+- Adult Rehabilitation Neuropsychology: Under faculty supervision, fellows typically complete one-to-two outpatient neuropsychological evaluations per week, with additional time spent working in a rehabilitation neuropsychology capacity across various multidisciplinary clinics and acute, inpatient medical settings.
+Interested fellows may also elect to engage adults with neurobehavioral conditions and various forms of disability in evidence-based psychotherapy (e.g., acceptance-and-commitment therapy) also under faculty supervision.

 - In addition to the major rotations described above, fellows will also complete a minor, yearlong rotation in diversity, equity, and inclusion that will incorporate program development and/or outreach projects, didactic learning, guided reading, and discussion.